 We gratefully acknowledge the following organizations and individuals:

-The Mathical Book Prize is made possible with support from the Firedoll Foundation and Joan and Irwin Jacobs.
+The Mathical Book Prize is made possible with support from the Firedoll Foundation and the Guru Krupa Foundation.

 The Firedoll Foundation, a private family foundation founded by Sandor and Faye Straus in 1998, helps non-profits “fight the good fight” for environmental conservation and justice, immigration and human rights, community development, Middle East peace, and support for those affected by traumatic brain injury.